christoskaramou/PhasmaEngine/README.md

 # PhasmaEngine

-PhasmaEngine is intended as a project for learning 3D graphics and techniques, using Vulkan and DirectX12 API.
+PhasmaEngine is intended as a project for learning 3D graphics and techniques, using Vulkan API (and soon DirectX12).
 Until now these are the most important features PhasmaEngine has:

 * Deffered Rendering
 * Physical Based Rendering